-Displaying long and complex legal disclaimers next to your CTA can create anxiety and be off-putting to users.
+Displaying long and complex legal disclaimers next to your CTA can create anxiety and be off-putting to users completing a web form.
 Where possible combine them into a single message and keep them as concise as possible.

 Below you can see how William Hill have used links to minimise the amount of text for accepting terms and conditions.
 Betfair on the other hand have much more text which could be quite off-putting.